tomysshadow/OldCPUSimulator/README.txt

 	It must be given last, after all the options.
 It may include command line arguments, which will be passed to the software specified.

-Notice: this tool was previously titled Old CPU Emulator.
-It was renamed because it is not an emulator.